msyazwan/msyazwan.github.io/_posts/2019-09-02-concrete-strength-keras-part2.md

 ---
-title: "Predicting Concrete Strength using Keras Deep Learning: Part 2"
+title           : "Predicting Concrete Strength using Keras Deep Learning: Part 2" category        : [project] tags            : [machine learning, keras, deep learning, regression, supervised learning] author_profile  : true teaser          : "/assets/images/keras_deeplearning.jpg"
-category: [project]
-tags: [machine learning, keras, deep learning, regression, supervised learning]
-author_profile: true
 ---
 In part 2, the network properties will again be increased to achieve a higher model accuracy.
 Later, the model will be saved, load and predict new concrete strength with new user-defined parameters.